3.1.2 Your digital wellbeing

-The Jisc model focuses on four contexts – social, personal, learning and work – that can help you consider areas you might want to focus on for your own wellbeing.
+The Jisc model focuses on four contexts of your digital wellbeing – social, personal, learning and work – that can help you consider areas you might want to focus on.
 These are listed in Table 3.

 Some of the recommendations Jisc suggests to help improve your digital wellbeing are:

 - Ask for training and support on the digital systems and tools relevant to your role, so that you can use them effectively and safely

 - Take time to explore and understand your digital preferences and needs